-Requests for grant money are reviewed during two periods per year, in September and January.
+Requests for grant money are reviewed during two periods per year, September 30th and January 30th.
 Applications can be submitted by clicking on the Submit an Application link on this webpage.
 Committee decisions will be communicated to the applicant within 3 weeks of the closing of the corresponding review period.

 Lauren Ramirez - disproportionality in the distribution of acknowledgements (tickets) handed out as part of PBIS - funding $100

 Victoria Buser - writing CBM norms for college students - funding $350

 Megan Runion - trauma training materials for school psychologists to use with pre-service and in-service teachers -- funding $150